 An administrator may not want to deal with an initial sync over the network when creating a new VPG.
 Instead, this article explains the way to copy the VMDK files from the source site, ship them to the recovery site, then use them as preseed volumes to initiate a delta sync instead of the initial sync.

 To copy VMDKs of running VMs, follow these steps:

-- Use these disks as the preseeded volumes.
+Use these disks as the preseeded volumes when creating a VPG.

-More details on moving or copying a virtual disk in VMWare vSphere are available in the following VMware Knowledge Base Article - Moving or Copying Virtual Disks in a VMware Environment.
+More details on moving or copying a virtual disk in VMWare vSphere are available in the following VMware Article.